udacity/pdsnd_github/README.md

  3. **Numpy**

  # Description
- This project is used to calculate statistics of bike share usage from tree US cities:
+ This project is used to calculate statistics of bike share usage from three US cities:
 * New York
 * Chicago
 * Washington